Nalhin/factory.io/README.md

 ### Builder

-Builder object has the following methods
+Builder object has the following methods.

 - buildOne
 - buildMany